LiaScript/docs/README.md

 #### Escape Characters

                           --{{0}}--
-If you want to use stars, hash-tags, or other syntax elements within your document without applying their functionality, then you can escape or in other words indicate them with a starting backslash.
+If you want to use asterisks, hash-tags, or other syntax elements within your document without applying their functionality, then you can escape or in other words indicate them with a starting backslash.
 If you want to escape a backslash, you will have to write two subsequent backslashes.
-But you do not have to use it, if there is only one star within a line, this will be interpreted as a single character.
+But you do not have to use it, if there is only one asterisk within a line, this will be interpreted as a single character.
 So you will have to apply this kind of escaping only to prevent misunderstandings between you and the interpreter.